gyanshu/Terminal-based-file-explorer/README.md

 started.
 The last line of the display screen shows the status bar(normal mode/command mode).
 ## Functionality
-## Normal Mode:
+### Normal Mode:
     1. The file explorer reads and displays list of files and directories in the current folder-
         1. It shows each file(dirctories too) in the directory.
 The following attributes are mentioned for each file:
             1. Ownership (User & Group) & Permissions
             2. File size (in bytes)
             3. Last modified
             4. File name
+        2. The application handles scrolling (vertical overflow) in case the directory has a lot of files.
+        3. User can navigate up & down the file list using corresponding arrow keys.

+    2. Open files & directories-
+        1. When 'enter' key is pressed-
+            1. Directory - It navigates into the directory and show the files & directories inside it as specified in point 1.
-        2. The application also shows the entries “.” & “..” for current and
+            2. Files - The application will open files using the corresponding default application.

-        parent directory respectively.
-        3. A File or directory can be opened upon pressing enter key.
-        4. Navigation:
+    3. Navigation:
         1. Go back: On pressing left arrow key the explorer goes back to the previously visited directory if any.
         2. Go forward: On pressing right arrow key the explorer goes forward to the next directory (Similar to forward/back feature of web pages).
         3. Up one level: On pressing backspace it goes one level up in the directory structure.
         4. Home: On pressing ‘h’ key, it goes to the home folder (the folder where application was started).

-## Command Mode:
+### Command Mode:
     The application enters the command mode whenever the “:” (colon) key is pressed.
 Upon entering the command mode the user is able to enter different commands.
 All commands appear in a bottom status bar.

     Command list: